 MCBs and MCCBs have commonly used circuit protection devices.
 These devices provide protection against overcurrent and short circuits.
-There are a few difference between MCB and MCCB.
+In this article, let us discuss the difference between MCB and MCCB.

 Overview of MCB: